ChaosSquad/CastleConquest2-Public/README.md

 In this repository, you will find important information of CastleConquest2.

 ### Wiki / Documentation
+In the CastleConquest 2 Wiki you will find information about the game modes, maps and game mechanics.
-Click here on the button to visit the wiki of CastleConquest 2:
+Click on the button below to open it.

 [![Go to the wiki](https://raw.githubusercontent.com/ChaosSquad/CastleConquest2-Public/main/icons/wiki-button.svg)](https://github.com/ChaosSquad/CastleConquest2-Public/wiki)